USArmyResearchLab/ARL-Open-Source-Guidance-and-Instructions/README.md

 ### <a name="53A23266C17C11E6BEEE003EE1B763F8"></a>Software Maturity and Software Engineering

-The ARL would like to be a world leader in computer science research.
+ARL would like to be a world leader in computer science research.
 To be a world leader means that ARL must have an impact and to have an impact means that ARL's software must be used.
 Poorly written software that is incomprehensible or difficult to compile or use will not be used, and will